strath-ace/smart-math/README.md

 `SMART` is a collection of toolboxes developed and maintained since 2015 by the department of Mechanical and Aerospace Engineer of Strathclyde University. `SMART-MATH` in particular, is a collection of mathematical core routines.

-`SMART` is aimed at making code development inside the team more efficient, reusable and easy maintainabile.
+`SMART` is aimed at making code development inside the team more efficient, reusable and easily maintainable.

-`SMART` is CMake-based C++ project.
+`SMART` is a CMake-based C++ project.
 It can be used as the basis for new projects.

 Features